dwp/accessibility-manual/app/views/best-practice/agile-teams/README.md

 ## Live

 As with Public Beta, you will need to continue to test the accessibility of any iterations so that the service is compliant at all times.

+We have published guidance on [how to do accessibility testing](/best-practice/how-to-do-accessibility-testing).